List of Spider-Man: The Animated Series characters: Black Cat

 Her final appearance was in the final two episodes of the three-part Secret Wars, joining Spider-Man's team as they fought the Red Skull, Dr. Doom and other villains.
 In the process, she met Captain America, sharing the origins of her powers (but not her identity) with him.
 In the end, she returns her feelings back towards Spider-Man.
-After the Secret Wars ended, she rejoined Blade and Morbius with no memory of her experiences in the Secret Wars, like all the other heroes involved (except for Spider-Man for a much bigger purpose).
-This means that she ends up with Morbius, although she is still an ESU student at New York and has friends that believe she is just overseeing her mother's corporation in Europe for a few weeks.
-Therefore, it is very likely that she will return to New York with Morbius after Miriam is killed.
+After the Secret Wars ended, she rejoined Blade and Morbius with no memory of her experiences in the Secret Wars.